#DPTSTUDENT CHAT TOPIC FOR WEDNESDAY, SEPTEMBER 3, 2014: GLOBAL PT

 TJ practicing a rear foot distraction technique

 After lunch I decided to switch tracks (the afternoon classes that were offered were manual therapy of the knee, Eval of athletic movement: the ACL, and Career development: Yours and Theirs) and attend the business track on career development lead by Daphne Scott.
 It was a small group and Daphne asked all of us to tell her what we wanted to get out of the session.
 TJ and I were the only DPT students in the room (in fact, there were hardly any students at the event at all!
 Maybe 8 total for the Saturday session and just the two of us on Sunday!) and it was interesting to hear clinic owners talk about developing their staff.
 We also talked a lot about passion and spotting the employees who find their position to be a job, a career or a calling.
 A job is something you do to make money.
 Scooping ice cream when I was 15 was a job.
 A career is something you are trained in and have room for advancement but would quit if you won the lottery.
 My previous profession of an accountant was a career.
 A calling is what you think you were meant to do and you would still pursue it if you won a few million bucks.
-For me, this is my future in physical therapy- I am passionate about it so much that even if I were rich I would still be a physical therapist (granted, one that takes super fancy vacations).
+For me, this is my future in physical therapy- I am passionate about it so much that even if I were to become rich by investing in the Best Investment Apps UK, rich I would still be a physical therapist (granted, one that takes super fancy vacations).
 I was able to leave that session knowing what I am looking for as far as career development goes and how to be sure that my values align with a potential employer.

 regis